Effective prioritisation can help us to achieve our to-do lists and create time to relax, but there are a few traps to avoid along the way.

 Making the most of the time we have

-That might be slightly exaggerating the importance of next month’s sales report or that big presentation we need to prepare, but the essence holds true.
-There are only 24 hours in a day; how we use them matters not just for our work, but ourselves.
-Being able to prioritise our work effectively helps not just to get the work done, but to live our best lives, carving out much needed-time for rest, recuperation and reflection.
+That might be slightly exaggerating the importance of that presentation we need to work on next week with Dave from Accounts, but the essence holds true.
+There are only 24 hours in a day; how we use them matters not just for our work, but for ourselves.
+Being able to prioritise our work effectively helps not just to get the work done, but to live our best lives, carving out much-needed time for rest, recuperation and reflection.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.